DragonBuild/dragon/docs/source/dragonmake.rst

      - Description
    * - id
      - String
-     - Bundle ID (e.g. me.krit.demotweak) for the Project
+     - Bundle ID (e.g. me.cynder.demotweak) for the Project
    * - author
      - String
      - Author of the project.
 Current account's username will be used if none is provided